As used herein, the subsequent terms have the following defined meanings:

 2. MC SERVICES

 2.1.
 Data Service.
-MC will provide Mobile Services to Company in accordance with these Terms and Conditions, provided that Company in a timely manner fulfils its all of its obligations hereunder: (a) Provide Company with reasonable technical information and/or specifications for the Campaign; (b) Format content, as specified by Company, into Messages for distribution to End Users.
+MC will provide Fundraising Services to Company in accordance with these Terms and Conditions.
+Both parties agree to fulfill each of its respective obligations hereunder: (a) Provide Company with reasonable technical information and/or specifications for the Campaign; (b) Format content, as specified by Company, into Messages for distribution to End Users.

 2.2.
 Donation Service.
 MC will provide Donation Services to Company in accordance with the terms and conditions stated herein: (a) MC shall remit all monies due to Company collected as a result of any fundraising Campaign.